Do you find yourself constantly trying to control what your partner does? How they do it? When they’re doing it?

 So, if you can find a different outlet for your control, you will ease up on the controlling behaviors in your relationship.

-Not only that, but it will put your relationship in perspective so that you don’t see it as this all important aspect of your life that you have to protect at all costs.
-Of course you want that relationship to continue, but you now have other things that are important to you and that you have some control over.
+Not only that, but it will put your relationship in perspective so that you don’t view it as this all-important aspect of your life that you have to protect at all costs.

 Still not sure how to curb your controlling ways?
 It’s not an easy situation to be in, and it might be all the more difficult if you don’t have anyone to talk to about it.
 Talking to someone is a great way to get your thoughts and your worries out of your head so you can work through them.